MichaelBonnet/aurora_challenge/README.md

 # aurora_challenge

-Files for Aurora Flight Science's C++ technical challenge.
+Files for the C++ programming challenge sent to me by Aurora Flight Sciences during my application process.